Here We Go Crazy

 Here We Go Crazy is the fifteenth studio album by American alternative rock musician Bob Mould.
-It was released on March 7, 2025, via Granary Music and BMG Records in LP, CD and digital formats, and features the sole single, "Here We Go Crazy".
+It was released on March 7, 2025, via Granary Music and BMG Rights Management in LP, CD and digital formats, and features the sole single, "Here We Go Crazy".
 It appeared on the Scottish Albums Chart at 20, the UK Independent Albums Chart at 5, and the UK Rock & Metal Albums Chart at 4.

 Background

 Consisting of eleven tracks ranging between two and four minutes each with a total runtime of approximately thirty-one minutes, Here We Go Crazy was released five years after Mould's 2020 full-length release, Blue Hearts.
 It was produced by Mould and mixed by Beau Sorenson in 2024 at Electrical Audio in Chicago, with additional work completed in Tiny Telephone Studios of Oakland.
 Mould also recorded the album in Electrical Audio with his bassist and drummer collaborators, Jason Narducy and Jon Wurster.
 Incorporating punk and post-grunge, the album was noted as centering on the themes of uncertainty and refuge.

 The title track was released as the lead single of the album on January 8, 2025.
 A music video directed by Gus Black was released alongside the single.
 Mould commented about the shooting of the video that it occurred in a desert in Southern California during his time there, referring to songs on the album as "straightforward guitar pop", and the title as having originated from ideas such as impulsivity, uncertainty and solitude.